 During the period of 135 CE through 1948 (when Jordan began to occupy Jerusalem), there were large populations of Jews in Jerusalem.
 In fact, starting with the earliest information available (1844), there were more Jews in Jerusalem than people of any other faith.

 To the ancient Muslim, Greek, and Roman pagan authors, Jerusalem was a Jewish city.
 Their text indicates the unanimous agreement that Jerusalem was Jewish because its inhabitants were Jews, it was founded by Jews, and the Temple in Jerusalem was the center of the Jewish religion.
-That’s a critical point, as we know from history, the highest point of an ancient capital city is where its holiest site was built.
+That’s a critical point; as we know from history, the highest point of an ancient capital city is where its holiest site was built.
 In ancient Athens, the Parthenon, a temple to Athena, the goddess to who the city is named, is on the city’s high point.
 The Jewish Temple was built in Jerusalem on Mount Moriah, the highest spot in Jerusalem.

 Ancient texts disprove the attempts by the PA and others to deny the historical connection of the Jewish people to Jerusalem, as well as the location of the Jewish Temple in Jerusalem.
 Below are just some of the examples from Greek and Roman times published initially in a November 2008 Report issued by the JCPA:

-• Some writers recall distinctive Jewish customs, such as the absence of representations of the deity, male circumcision, dietary laws, and the observance of the weekly day of rest, the Sabbath.
+- Some writers recall distinctive Jewish customs, such as the absence of representations of the deity, male circumcision, dietary laws, and the observance of the weekly day of rest, the Sabbath.
 Indeed, in 167 BCE, the Greek Seleucid King Antiochus IV ordered Jews to place an idol of Zeus in the Temple, outlawed circumcision, demanded the sacrifice of swine, and forbade Sabbath observance (I Maccabees 1:41-50).
 He thus desired to eliminate those unique features of the Jewish religion, which had been noted by pagan writers.

-• In an account by Hecataeus of Abdera (c.
-300 BCE), Jerusalem appears toward the conclusion of his counter-Exodus account and before his description of Jewish society and practices.
+- In an account by Hecataeus of Abdera (c.
+300 BCE), Jerusalem appears toward the conclusion of his counter-Exodus account and before he describes Jewish society and practices.
 He attributes the expulsion of the Jews to the pestilence that the Egyptians blamed upon the presence of foreigners, not only Jews, who caused the natives to falter in religious observance.
 “Therefore, the aliens were driven from the country.”
 While some went to Greece, most “were driven into what is now called Judaea … at that time utterly uninhabited … on taking possession of the land, he [Moses] founded, besides other cities, one that is the most renowned of all, called Jerusalem.
-Also, he established the Temple that they hold in chief veneration, instituted their forms of worship and ritual, drew up their laws, and ordered their political institutions.”
+Also, he established the Temple they hold in chief veneration, instituted their forms of worship and ritual, drew up their laws, and ordered their political institutions.”

-• And in his account of Titus’ siege of Jerusalem, Tacitus describes the Temple as “… built like a citadel, with walls of its own … the very colonnades made a splendid defense.
+- In his account of Titus’ siege of Jerusalem, Tacitus describes the Temple as “… built like a citadel, with walls of its own … the very colonnades made a splendid defense.
 Within the enclosure is an ever-flowing spring.”
 [Tacitus, Historiae V:12:1 (Stern, II, XCII, no. 281) 22,30.

-• In addition to physical descriptions, the authors mention the religious aspect of the Temple, which differed radically from Greek and Roman paganism.
+- In addition to physical descriptions, the authors mention the religious aspect of the Temple, which differed radically from Greek and Roman paganism.
 In the text preserved by Diodorus, Hecataeus describes the priests and their duties in the Temple.
 They even represent a worship service and sacrifice.
 Similarly, the first-century Roman historian Livy remarks that the Jews do not state “to which deity pertains the temple at Jerusalem, nor is any image found there since they do not think the God partakes of any figure.”
 Hecataeus, in Diodorus, Aegyptiaca, Bibliotheca Historica XL, 3, 4-6; Stern, I, V, No. 11, 26-28.

 Josephus includes this selection in Against Apion as one of the early pagan critiques of the Jewish Sabbath, which Agatharchides deemed as “folly,” “dreams,” and “traditional fancies about the law.”